EXPLAINER: Details of the final version of Texas voting bill

 CRIMINAL PENALTIES

-The Texas bill, like others proposed this year, would create or expand several criminal violations involving elections, some of which are broadly defined and could ensnare voters or those who help them.
+The Texas bill, like others proposed this year, creates or expands several criminal violations involving elections, some of which are broadly defined and could ensnare voters or those who help them.
 Republicans contend they’re necessary to prevent fraud or improper influence on voters.
 Democrats note, accurately, that voter fraud is exceedingly rare.
 The state’s Republican attorney general dedicated millions of dollars to voter fraud investigations since last year but has only turned up a handful of cases in a state where more than 11 million people voted in November.

-The bill would expand an existing mandate that people who help voters with ballots provide information on the envelope attesting to their role.
+The bill expands an existing mandate that people who help voters with ballots provide information on the envelope attesting to their role.
 Under the legislation, anyone who helps a voter complete a ballot must also submit their name, address, relationship and details of whether they were paid by a campaign or political committee and take an oath, under penalty of perjury.
 Voters who can’t complete a ballot on their own or read the ballot are allowed to vote with assistance.

 In a win for disability advocates who said the clause required disclosure of personal or medical information, the bill’s final language amended the oath to not obligate voting assistants to pledge they certified the voter was eligible due to a disability or inability to read the ballot.